ybhhdt/KNN_CUDA/README.md

         indx is Tensor [bs x k x nq]
 """

+"""
+When the distance between two points is less than 1e-8, their coordinates can be considered identical, and the overlapping points will be excluded from the KNN consideration.
+"""
 knn = KNN(k=10, transpose_mode=True,threshold=True)
+#knn = KNN(k=10, transpose_mode=True)#The default value of the threshold is set to False
 ref = torch.rand(32, 1000, 5).cuda()
 query = torch.rand(32, 50, 5).cuda()
 dist, indx = knn(ref, query)  # 32 x 50 x 10